FAQs: Wye Elementary School Replacement

 Will there be onsite daycare/after school care facilities like at the current Wye Elementary location?

-- The Division does not receive funding for on-site childcare facilities.
+- No, the Division does not receive funding for on-site childcare facilities.
 Strathcona County has a comprehensive listing of child care providers in Sherwood Park, however, if families wish to consider their options ahead of time.

 What will happen to the current administration/staff from Wye Elementary when the school moves?